Expand Each Expression. Ln 3x

 Expanding ln(3x): Applying the Product Rule

 Now, let's apply these properties to expand ln(3x).
 Notice that 3x is a product of two terms, 3 and x.
-Therefore, we can directly apply the product rule:
+Which means, we can directly apply the product rule:

 ln(3x) = ln(3) + ln(x)

 This is the simplest and most fundamental expansion of ln(3x).
-It expresses the logarithm of the product as the sum of the logarithms of its factors.
+In practice, it expresses the logarithm of the product as the sum of the logarithms of its factors.
 This expansion is valid for all positive values of x (since the logarithm is undefined for non-positive arguments).

 Deeper Dive: Implications and Applications